Why You Should Stop Selling Perpetual Licenses to Your Product25th January 2021

 Protecting Intellectual Property for Software

 For anyone that hasn’t been paying attention, a digital revolution has been occurring since the 1980s.
 The software industry is growing exponentially.
 Disrupting and transforming almost every industry from healthcare to education, and blurring the lines between the physical and the digital along the way.
 As a developer or vendor of software, you want your business to be rewarded for the time and effort you have expended in your contribution to technology.
 But what are intellectual property rights?
 How do they relate to software?
-And how should they be protected?
+And how do you protect software intellectual property?

 Intellectual property refers to any ‘creation of the mind’, and in general we tend to think of this as being literary or artistic works.
 However, since the 1970s, intellectual property has also included the legal protection of computer programmes - so that developers can earn recognition and gain financial benefit from the software applications that they create.